emacsnyc/meeting-logistics/code-of-conduct.md

-or have any other concerns, please act to intercede or ask for help from any member of the EmacsNYC community, IRC chat admins, website admins, or organizers/representatives of any physical events put on under the auspices of EmacNYC.
+or have any other concerns, please act to intercede or ask for help from any member of the EmacsNYC community, IRC chat admins, website admins, or organizers/representatives of any physical events put on under the auspices of EmacsNYC.

 ---